Michaelgathara/mdotnews/README.md

 # MDot News
-MDot News is a (market)news platform built with simplicity in mind.
+MDot News is a (market)news platform built with simplicity in mind. <br>
+Mdot News is a template for building other web projects with images in mind

 ## Table of contents
 * [Features ](#features)